vrona/FHE.Chess/docs/model_lifecycle.md

     merge = self.batchn1d_1(merge)
     ```

     This is followed by a much needed normalization step.
-Indeed, ```chessboard``` variable is the 1D (64,) output from flatten CNN layers filled of floats between 0 and 1. ```source```variable is also a 1D (64,) but filled of 0 and just 1 at the indice relative to the square number where is located the piece in the bitboard.
+Indeed, ```chessboard``` variable is the 1D (64,) output from flatten CNN layers filled of floats between 0 and 1.<br> ```source```variable is also a 1D (64,) but filled of 0 and just 1 at the indice relative to the square number where is located the piece in the bitboard.<br>
     Then, for better computation results at this indice in the "merged" tensor, the feature is then below 1 (so do accordingly the other remaining 63 features).

 ### **Quantization**